 As pointed out above, because it is the aggressor who has put the victim into a situation where the victim has a limited variety and range of remedies, the aggressor is estopped from complaining if the victim uses a type of force against the aggressor that is different from the aggressor's use of force.
 The burden of proof and argument is therefore on the aggressor to show why any proposed, creative punishment is not justified by the aggressor's aggression.
 Otherwise, an additional burden is being placed on the victim in addition to the harm already done him.
 If the victim wants to avoid shouldering this additional burden, the aggressor is estopped from objecting because it was the aggressor who placed the victim in the position of having the burden in the first place.
-If there is a gray area, the aggressor ought not be allowed to throw his hands up in mock perplexity and escape liability; rather, the line ought to come down on the side of the gray that most favors the victim untamount to theft since permission to take such possession may also be presumed to be conditional upon certain facts, such as that the second party is not defrauding the first.

-less the aggressor can further narrow the gray area with convincing theories and arguments, for the aggressor is the one who brings the gray into existence.
+If there is a gray area, the aggressor ought not be allowed to throw his hands up in mock perplexity and escape liability; rather, the line ought to come down on the side of the gray that most favors the victim unless the aggressor can further narrow the gray area with convincing theories and arguments, for the aggressor is the one who brings the gray into existence.

 This is similar to the issue of proportionality itself.
 Although proportionality or reciprocity is a requirement in general, if a prima facie case for punishment can be established-as it can be whenever force is initiated-the burden of proof lies with the aggressor to demonstrate that any proposed use of force, even including execution, mutilation, or enslavement, exceeds bounds of proportionality.
-As mentioned above, in practice there are several clear areas: murder justifies execution; minor, nonarmed, nonviolent theft does not.
-Exceeding known appropriate levels of retaliation makes the retaliator an aggressor to the extent of the excess amount of force used.
+As mentioned above, in practice there are several clear areas: murder justifies execution; minor, nonarmed, nonviolent theft does not.80 Exceeding known appropriate levels of retaliation makes the retaliator an aggressor to the extent of the excess amount of force used.
 But there are indeed gray areas in which it is difficult, if not impossible, to precisely delimit the exact amount of maximum permissible punishment.
 However, this uncertain situation, this grayness, is caused by the aggressor.
 The victim is placed in a quandary and might underpunish, or underutilize his right to punish, if he has to justify how much force he can use.
 Or he might have to expend extra resources in terms of time or money-for example, to hire a philosopher or lawyer to figure out exactly how much punishment is warranted-which would impermissibly increase the total harm done to the victim.